bigfishhhhhzoey/GenerativeAI/Customer Support Email Generator/README.md

-Certainly!
-Here's the updated `README.md` with more details about the design of the project:

----

 # Customer Support Automation with GPT-based Models

 This project is a **Customer Support System** designed for a large electronics store.
 It leverages GPT-based models to generate customer comments and corresponding email responses.
 The app supports multi-language capabilities, allowing users to translate comments and emails into the top 30 most popular languages worldwide.